kiko-g/feup-esof/README.md

 **Alternate Flows and Exceptions**:
 The user goes off route -> The application must calculate new route.
 The user is not in FEUP -> The application must give a warning and not calcute.
-The user does not have bluetooth turned on -> The application needs to warn the user.
+The user does not have internet and gps connection turned on -> The application needs to warn the user.

 * **Visualize map**